Kala pani (taboo): Modern India

 The Tirupati Temple does not allow a priest who has crossed the seas to enter the temple's sanctum sanctorum.

 In 2007, the ascension of Sugunendra Tirtha to the Udupi Krishna Temple was opposed by some seers, because he had visited foreign countries, thus committing the offence of saagarolanga (crossing the sea).
 In 2008, a court verdict formally allowed his ascension.
 In 2012, both he and his opponent Vishwesha Teertha announced fasts to pressure each other on the issue.

 Vishnunarayanan Namboothiri, a noted poet who served as a priest at the Sreevallabha Temple, was not allowed to enter the temple after he returned from an overseas trip to London.
 The temple authorities, led by the thantri (chief priest), asked him to undergo a thorough cleansing, penance and punaravrodha (reinstallation) before he would be allowed in again.
 Namboothiri was asked to purify himself by reciting the Gayatri Mantra 1008 times, which he refused to do.
 The Rashtriya Swayamsevak Sangh supported him, calling the taboo an "outdated ritual".
 The Travancore Devaswom Board also supported him, and fired two of its officials for refusing to support his reinstatement.
 After the board served the thantri a show-cause notice, Namboothiri was allowed back after purification by sprinkling of holy water (theertham).

+List of people affected by Kala pani

+List of notable people who were expelled from their caste for travelling across the seas.